Warbo/writing/PhDSymposium2017/slides/slides.md

 Problems:

  - Inefficient (e.g. uses brute-force)
- - Ambiguous goals/definitions.
-How do we evaluate at the level of:
-    - Conjecture
-    - Theory
-    - System
+ - Ambiguous goals/definitions (e.g. what is "interesting"?)

 # Research Questions #

-1) How do we evaluate conjectures?
+ 1. How do we evaluate conjectures?
+    - Finding theorems is trivial!

-2) How do we evaluate/compare sets of conjectures?
+ 2. How do we evaluate/compare sets of conjectures?
+    - We want to find more than one conjecture
+    - Repeating a good conjecture 100 times isn't a good set!

-3) How do we evaluate/compare theory exploration systems?
+ 3. How do we evaluate/compare theory exploration systems?
+    - Brute-force can optimise anything
+    - How do we compare "practical" performance?

-# Evaluating Conjectures
+# Q1.
+Evaluating Conjectures

 What is "interesting"?